Leepzig/Leepzig/README.md

 ### Hi there 👋

-- 👯 I’m looking to collaborate on projects that improve someone's life.
+- 👯 I’m looking to collaborate on projects that make someone's life easier.
 - 🤓 I'm currently learning node.js and typscript.
 - 👨‍💻 I'm working on an app to make your own quizes.
 - 📝 Where I blog: https://dev.to/leepzig